Liberty vs. Eastern Michigan LendingTree Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Liberty Stats and Trends

-- Liberty has five wins against the spread in 12 games this season.

-- So far this season, the Flames have been installed as favorites by a 9.5-point margin or more five times and are 3-2 ATS in those games.

-- Liberty's games this year have hit the over four times in 11 opportunities (36.4%).
+- Liberty's games this year have hit the over on four of 11 set point totals (36.4%).

-- Liberty is 4-2 against the spread and 6-1 overall in games when it records more than 27.8 points.
+- Liberty is 4-2 against the spread and 6-1 overall this season when the team scores more than 27.8 points.

-- This year, the Flames have turned the ball over 20 times, four more than the Eagles' takeaways (16).
+- The Flames have turned the ball over 20 times this season, four more turnovers than the Eagles have forced (16).

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.